 View a sample PDF by clicking here: Primary Care Reports

-Faculty: Gregory Wise, MD, Associate Professor of Medicine, Wright State University, Dayton, Ohio; Vice President, Medical Affairs, Kettering Medical Center, Kettering, Ohio; Editor-in-Chief, Primary Care Reports.
+Faculty: Gregory Wise, MD, Associate Professor of Medicine, Oscar Boonshoft School of Medicine, Wright State University, Dayton, Ohio; President, Kettering Physicians Network, Dayton, Ohio; Editor-in-Chief, Primary Care Reports.

 Objectives: The objectives of Primary Care Reports are to: